Upstatement/quickshare/README.md

 `data-send-to="receiver@emailclient.com"`

 The email address of the acount to share to.
+To add multiple addresses, simply have them comma separated, such as in the example below.

+`data-send-to="one@example.com,two@example.com"`